'Arrogant sociopath threatening the country': what the scandalous book of his niece told about Trump

 Mary writes that he chose “a smart child with a good reputation in passing exams to pass the SAT for him,” adding that the test person received compensation for this effort.

-“Donald, who always lacked funds, paid well to his friend,” writes Mary Trump.
+“Donald, who was always short of funds, paid his buddy well,” writes Mary Trump.

 Trump originally studied at Fordham University in New York, and then moved to the University of Wharton Penn.